 Neutralizing Filters

-A neutralizing filter is used in the water if it is acidic or has a low pH level.
+A neutralizing filter is used in the water if it is acidic or has a low pH.
 This is a simple device that can raise the pH level of the water by adding a neutralizing material.

-These filters are point-of-entry devices that can raise the pH level of the water into a neutral level which can prevent corrosion or plumbing problems.
-Calcium carbonate can be able to treat water with a pH that is greater than 6.
-Meanwhile, synthetic magnesium oxide will treat water that has a low pH level.
+These filters are point-of-entry devices that can raise the water's pH level to neutral, preventing corrosion or plumbing problems.
+Calcium carbonate can treat water with a pH greater than 6, while synthetic magnesium oxide will treat water with a low pH level.

-The untreated water will flow through the filter.
-This is now filled with limestone of calcium carbonate or a synthetic magnesium oxide medium.
-This material will dissolve in the water, and it can raise the pH level.
+The untreated water will flow through the filter, which is now filled with limestone, calcium carbonate, or a synthetic magnesium oxide medium.
+This material will dissolve in the water, raising the pH level.

 Soda Ash or Sodium Hydroxide Injection

-This one is used whenever the water is acidic, or it has a low pH level.
-Sodium carbonate or soda ash will raise the pH of water near-neutral whenever it is injected into the water system.
-Unlike neutralizing filters, this will not cause hardness problems in the treated water.
+This is used whenever the water is acidic or has a low pH.
+Sodium carbonate or soda ash is injected into the water system to raise the pH to near neutral.
+Unlike neutralizing filters, this does not cause hardness problems in the treated water.

 Remember that the injection systems are point-of-entry systems.
-A corrosion-resistant chemical feed will pump or inject sodium hydroxide solution or soda ash solution into the water, which will raise the pH level.
-The solution must be directly fed into the well, which will protect the pump from corrosion.
+A corrosion-resistant chemical feed pumps or injects sodium hydroxide or soda ash solution into the water, raising the pH level.
+The solution must be directly fed into the well, protecting the pump from corrosion.

-If the water should be disinfected or neutralized, it is possible to have dual treatment within the injection system.
-Do this by adding a chlorine solution of sodium hypochlorite with the neutralizing chemical.
+If the water needs to be disinfected or neutralized, the injection system can be dual-treated by adding a chlorine solution of sodium hypochlorite with the neutralizing chemical.

 Acid Injection

-The acid injection will treat the water with a high pH level by lowering the pH of the water to 7.
-This can eliminate the soda taste and now improve the effectiveness of chlorination.
-This can reduce the potential of pipe corrosion since water with a pH level above nine can corrode metals like zinc, copper, brass, iron, and aluminum.
+The acid injection lowers the pH level of water to 7, treating it with a high pH level.
+This can eliminate the taste of soda and improve the effectiveness of chlorination.
+It can also reduce the potential for pipe corrosion, as water with a pH above nine can corrode metals like zinc, copper, brass, iron, and aluminum.

 Other Effects on Humans